 11 of 50All photos

 Clams contain high levels of omega-3 fatty acids and zinc.
 Omega-3s support healthy metabolism and prevent inflammation (a contributor to insulin malfunction in conditions such as insulin resistance and metabolic syndrome), says Sarah Reilly, a certified holistic nutritionist.
 And zinc helps keep blood glucose levels normal, which is critical with weight management.
-Help break you sugar addiction with this recipe for spicy linguine with clams and mussels.

 Diet Food: Cherry Tomatoes